elkuku/iitc-theme-chooser/readme.md

 #### Options

-You can define one ore more options (arbitrary CSS code) that will be rendered at the end.
+You can define one or more options (arbitrary CSS code) that will be rendered at the end.

 Variants and options can be set at runtime using the plugin UI.